Sunday, October 10, 2021

 "In this concentration [upon sound], monks also experience the nature of their hearing when they chant.
 That is, when the sound appears, there is sound; when the sound disappears, there is no sound.
 Our hearing, nevertheless, is neither produced nor destroyed by the appearance or disappearance of the sound.
 The nature of our hearing the sound is like a mirror that reflects the objects, but it is not transformed by them; the substance of the mirror is always the same, no matter what it reflects.
 One’s own nature is just the same; it is neither produced nor destroyed by what we see, hear, smell, taste, touch and think. […] It is thus important for chanters to keep in mind that they should turn back their hearing from pursuing external sonic objects to hear their own nature."
 (Chen 2001, 37)

-The faculty of hearing is the luminous awareness that exists before false subject-object dualisms are superimposed on it due to ignorance.
-Saying that "hearing" is "neither produced nor destroyed by the appearance or disappearance of the sound" and that it is like a mirror that "is always the same, no matter what it reflects" does not mean that it somehow exists behind sounds as a substrate–some kind of 'Self' deep down.
-Mañjuśrī in the Śūraṅgama indeed uses a formulation that might suggest that when saying: "To hear your very Self, why not turn backward That faculty employed to hear Buddha’s words?" (in Chen, 2001, 48).
-But 'Self' here is just a positive synonym for the no-self of Buddha Nature; it does not mean that Buddha nature exists behind phenomenality–that it is something we hear only when all sounds are gone.
-Rather than being something that covers over the nature of mind, sounds are mind; they are "wonderful functions" that occur "because of the revolving of the mind" (Mǎzǔ Dàoyī in Jia, 2006, 78).
-Vimalakīrti calls nondual perception 'nonperception' (anupalabdhi or anālambana), but this does not mean a lack of phenomenality but rather a lack of grasping and objectification: "The internal subject and the external object are not perceived dualistically.
-Therefore, it is called nonperception" (in Thurman, 1976, 46).
-The wakeful state of nonduality is not devoid of phenomenality.
-Experiencing this for oneself is what the Śūraṅgama points to by talking about hearing "hearing".
-Hóngzhì expressed this beautifully in a passage that references the Śūraṅgama:
+The faculty of hearing is the luminous awareness that exists before the superimposition of false subject-object dualisms.
+Saying that "hearingis "neither produced nor destroyed by the appearance or disappearance of the soundand that it is like a mirror that "is always the same, no matter what it reflectsdoes not mean that it somehow exists behind sounds as a substrate–some kind of 'Selfdeep down.
+Mañjuśrī in the Śūraṅgama indeed uses a formulation that might suggest such an interpretation when saying: "To hear your very Self, why not turn backward That faculty employed to hear Buddha’s words?(in Chen 2001, 48).
+But 'Selfhere is just a positive synonym for the no-self of Buddha Nature; it does not mean that Buddha nature exists behind phenomenality–that it is something we hear only when all sounds are gone.
+Rather than being something that covers over the nature of the mind, sounds are mind; they are "wonderful functionsthat occur "because of the revolving of the mind(Mǎzǔ Dàoyī in Jia 2006, 78).
+Sounds are how Mind expresses itself, and it is through hearing sounds that its nature is heard.

 ...genuine hearing is without sound.
 So it is said that perceiving without eye or ear is where the wonder is verified and fulfilled.
-Light streams forth from there and many thousands of images appear. (in Leighton, 2000, 42-43)
+Light streams forth from there and many thousands of images appear. (in Leighton 2000, 42-43)

 According to Chen, monastics are explicitly instructed to go beyond experiencing hearing as something direct toward objects–something that registers sounds as external–and instead hear 'hearing' itself.
 They approach chanting with a non-dual awareness in which all sounds arise reflexively.
-By doing so, they will 'hear' their nature–the practice of śamatha leads to vipaśyanā.
+By doing so, they will 'hear' their nature–the practice of śamatha leads to vipaśyanā

 This description reminds me of a beautiful scene from the Edward Burger documentary One Mind about monastic life at the Zhenru Chan Monastery.
 In this scene, a monastic describes how to drink tea with the following words: